Getting a property appraisal is an essential part of any home purchase or sale, so much so that it can make or break the transaction.

-Getting an appraisal is an essential part of any home purchase or sale, so much so that it can make or break the transaction.
-So what is an appraisal exactly?
-Below, we’ll cover everything you need to know: what it is, how it works, and why getting a satisfactory one is so crucial.
-By the end of this guide, you’ll be able to go into your appraisal feeling prepared for what’s to come.
+Below, we’ll cover everything you need to know: what an appraisal is, how it works, and why getting a satisfactory one is so crucial.
+By the end of this guide, you’ll be able to go into your home appraisal feeling prepared for what’s to come.

-Officially, an appraisal is an unbiased estimate of a property’s fair market value by a third-party professional.
+A home appraisal is an unbiased estimate of a property’s fair market value by a third-party professional.
 Fortunately, this process is not nearly as complicated as the definition may make it sound.
-At its core, an appraisal is simply a chance for someone who’s not personally involved in the sale to give their opinion on what the home is worth.
+At its core, a home appraisal is simply a chance for someone who’s not personally involved in the sale to give their opinion on what the home is worth.

-The home appraisal process begins with an appraiser – that professionally-trained third party – making a site visit to the property.
-He or she will then assess the home’s interior and exterior based on a variety of factors, like its condition, location, and features.
+The home appraisal process begins with an appraiser making a site visit to the property.
+They will then assess the home’s interior and exterior based on a variety of factors, like its condition, location, and features.

-In addition to the site visit, the appraiser will also take into account the prices of comparable sales in the area before deciding on a valuation.
-They’ll look at the different features of similar properties, such as square footage and the number of bedrooms and bathrooms, to get a feel for how the home stacks up to the neighborhood.
+In addition to the site inspection, the appraiser will also take into account the prices of comparable sales in the area before deciding on a valuation.

 When the appraiser has finished their assessment, they’ll release an appraisal report, which contains the official valuation of the property.
 It gets sent to several people involved in the transaction, including the buyer, their real estate agent, the lender, and in some cases, the seller and their agent.

 Appraisers are real estate professionals who determine a property’s market value.
 They are professionally trained and licensed or certified.
 Appraisers act independently of sellers, buyers, and lenders, and are not compensated commensurate with their valuation in order to maintain their impartiality.
 Their opinion of value is based solely on the facts of a property.